Sölden is a ski town in the beautiful Tyrol region of Austria.

 It’s nestled comfortably in the Alps between what’s known as the Big Three, the Gaislachkogl, the Tiefenbachkogl, and the Schwarze Schneide, which are all mountains that are over three thousand meters in height.

 As you can imagine, this makes for some unbelievable skiing and also for some very, very long runs.
-We drove four hours down to Sölden for a week of snowboarding and fun.

 The snow wasn’t the best when we went.
 It was decent, but we had been spoiled by our previous ski trip in 2011 to Saalbach-Hinterglemm when it snowed the entire five days we were there.
 I believe over two feet of snow dumped on us during that time.